So, You Want to Be an Herbalist? My Best 8 Tips on How to Start Using Plants to Heal Your Life

 6) Research Before Using

-Even highly experienced herbalists continue to research their herbs.
+Even highly experienced herbalists continue to research their herbs., especially as clinical studies continue to be done.
 As you gain experience and confidence, for most of the preparations you make, you'll know the herbs intimately and won't need to research.

 7) Create Your Own Materia Medica